 “Don’t do that please sir.
 Just stay very still.
 Whatever you do, don’t stand up.
 I will be with you shortly.”

 I wanted to do so many things, run, scream, ask what on earth was going on.
 But I found I couldn’t do any.
-Instead I just sat there, petrified, as Perkins injected something into my arm.
+Instead, I simply sat there, petrified, as Perkins injected something into my arm.

 “There you are sir, that should do the trick.
 You should be just like all the others in a minute or so.
 Can’t think what went wrong.
-Normally when we do these inter galactic maintenance checks we manage to put the whole world to sleep, somehow we must have missed you.
+Normally when we do these intergalactic maintenance checks we manage to put the whole world to sleep.
+Somehow we must have missed you.
 Never mind, no harm done.
-As you drift off sir, I’ll explain what we are doing, it’ll be nice, we never get a chance to talk about our work.
+As you drift off sir, I’ll explain what we are doing.
+It’ll be nice, we don’t normally get a chance to talk about our work.

-As I said sir, I’m part of the IGMC, sorry, Inter Galactic Maintenance Crew.
-We’ve got the contract to maintain all the planets in this part of the universe.
+As I said sir, I’m part of the IGMC, sorry, Inter-Galactic Maintenance Crew.
+We’ve got the contract to maintain all the planets in this part of the Universe.
 Fairly bog standard stuff.
-We come round once every 20 years and check the earth’s axis, make sure the tilt is at the right angle, check you’ve not drifted too far towards the sun and make sure the moon is still where it should be.
+We come around once every 20 years and check the Earth’s axis, make sure the tilt is at the right angle, check you’ve not drifted too far towards the Sun and make sure the Moon is still where it should be.

 Looks like the injection is beginning to work sir, that’s right just close your eyes and relax.
-Another 20 minutes or so and we will be finished, then you can all get back to your hectic lives.
-You wont even know we’ve been here.
+Another twenty minutes or so and we will be finished, then you can all get back to your hectic lives.
+You won’t even know we’ve been here.
 Sweet dreams sir.”